MicrosoftDocs/PlayReady/Docs/Overview/integrating-in-devices.md

 # Integrating PlayReady in Devices

-This topic provides an overview of the process for a device maker to integrate a PlayReady Client in his device.
+This topic provides an overview of the process for a device maker to integrate a PlayReady Client with a device.

-The imtegration of a PlayReady Client in a device is great value.
+The integration of a PlayReady Client in a device is great value.
 It ensures applications will have access to the best content protection on the device and make easier the implementation of all sorts of video and audio services on the device.

 ## Architecture